-If you aren't online, you are missing out on a huge opportunity to reach your customers.
-You can bet your competitors will be!
-The Internet is nearly always the first place customers look when trying to find more information on a business, so you want to make sure you have a strong profile and can be found easily.
+If you aren't already online, then you are missing out on a huge opportunity to reach your potential customers.

+You can bet your competitors will definitely be online!
+The Internet is nearly always the first place customers look when trying to find more information on a business, so you want to make sure you have a strong online presence and can be easily found.